NoxGamingQC/kiosk/Linux/Raspberry Pi 3/README.md

 ## Adding splash screen

-- First of all you need to have the splash screen app: `sudo apt -y install rpd-plym-splash` (Useless?)
+- First of all you need to have the splash screen app: `sudo apt -y install rpd-plym-splash` (Useless?
+(NEED TO BE TESTED))
 - `git clone --depth=1 https://gitlab.com/DarkElvenAngel/initramfs-splash.git`
 - Add this line to the `/boot/config.txt`: `initramfs initramfs.img`
 - Next you need the image you want to display this can be a PNG, JPEG, or BMP copy it to the `/boot`